History Graduate Students Database

 Please note: Avrati has left the "History" group at Duke University; some info here might not be up to date.

-I am a historian of modern India and the British Empire, with an investment in women’s studies, visual studies, and digital humanities.
-My interdisciplinary research pushes the limits of the historical discipline by bringing together the study of the image and the textual archive to challenge existing scholarly understandings of colonial and post-colonial political culture.
-Prior to receiving my Ph.D. at Duke, I received post graduate degrees in Visual Studies and Literature from Jawaharlal Nehru University and University of Delhi, respectively.
+I am a historian of South Asia and the British Empire, with an interest in women’s studies, visual studies, and digital humanities.
+My interdisciplinary research combines the study of image-based and textual archives to challenge existing scholarly understandings of colonial and postcolonial political cultures.

-Currently, I am also working on a collaborative public history project titled 'Words of Light on the Streets of Disobedience in Bombay' in collaboration with Sumathi Ramaswamy.
+I am also working on a collaborative public history project titled 'Words of Light on the Streets of Disobedience in Bombay' in collaboration with Sumathi Ramaswamy.
 Developed with New Delhi based Alkazi Foundation for the Arts, this project draws on a collection of documentary photographs compiled in a historical album named Collections of Photographs of Old Congress Party— K.L.
 Nursey.
 A video preview of this project is available here.
 As part of this project, I have published a co-authored peer reviewed journal article ‘Light Writing on the Lathi Raj, Bombay 1930-31’ in the History of Photography.
+A co-edited volume of essays that engages with this album to present a visual history of the Civil Disobedience Movement in Bombay/ Mumbai is forthcoming (Mapin Publishing, Fall 2025).

 Learn more at www.avratibhatnagar.com.